MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Inconsistency, Instability, and Generalization Gap of Deep Neural Network Training. [[paper]](https://arxiv.org/abs/2306.00169)
+  - Rie Johnson, Tong Zhang.
+  - Key Word: Generalization Gap; Inconsistency; Instability.
+  - <details><summary>Digest</summary> The authors study how the stochasticity of training deep neural networks affects their generalization gap.
+They propose two measures, inconsistency and instability, that can be computed on unlabeled data and show that they are correlated with the generalization gap.
+They also suggest ways to reduce inconsistency and improve performance.
+They claim that inconsistency is more informative than the loss sharpness for predicting generalization gap.

 - What and How does In-Context Learning Learn?
 Bayesian Model Averaging, Parameterization, and Generalization. [[paper]](https://arxiv.org/abs/2305.19420)
   - Yufeng Zhang, Fengzhuo Zhang, Zhuoran Yang, Zhaoran Wang.
   - Key Word: In-Context Learning; Transformer; Bayesian Model Avaraging.